koskenni/twol/docs/compiletest.rst

 This rule says that the pair ``{ieØeØ}:i`` can only occur at the end of a word and also that at the end of a word, other possible realizations (``{ieØeØ}:e`` and ``{ieØeØ}:Ø``) are there forbidden.
 Let us write that sinle rule and save it as a file ``rules.twol``.
 We can compile and test it against our examples by::

-  $ twol-comp.py --thorough 2 examples.pstr rules.twol
+  $ twol-comp.py --thorough 2 -e examples.pstr -r rules.twol
   {ieØeØ}:i <=> _ .#. ;
   All positive examples accepted
   All negative examples rejected